-Wine for vegetarian food is not as tricky as you might think.
+Wine for vegetarian food is not as complicated as you might think.
 In fact, there are many delicious wine parings with vegetarian food including raw vegetables, curries, grilled tofu and many other veggie dishes.
 This wine guide will help you find the perfect wine for your vegetarian food.

 Most people associate wine paring with the popular expression “red wine for meat, white wine for fish”, and if you are a vegetarian you might think that wine paring with vegetarian food is limited, but that is not true.
-Many people think it is difficult to pair wine and vegetarian food, but it is not more difficult than with any other type of foods.
+Many people think it is difficult to pair wine with vegetarian food, but it is not more difficult than with any other type of foods.
 Vegetarian food offers a huge variety ranging from raw vegetables to creamy dishes and spicy curries.
 Here are some basic principles to think about when choosing the best wine for your veggie dish.

 For grilled vegetarian foods, a refreshing rosé is usually a good choice.
 Dry rosé is versatile and pairs well with grilled vegetables, as well as grilled halloumi cheese or even grilled tofu.
 A food-friendly medium-bodied red like Merlot or Sangiovese can also be great with your grilled veggies.
-Marinated vegetables on the grill can get an almost meaty texture and flavour.
-If you want to know more about the best wine for grilled vegetarian foods, you can read our wine guide for bbq food.
+Marinated vegetables on the grill can get an almost meaty texture and flavor.

-Deep fried food always pairs well with bubbles.
+Deep-fried food always pairs well with bubbles.
 Choose a sparkling wine like Prosecco for your vegetable tempura.

 If yes, match it with a wine with no tannins.
-The tannins in the wine will increase the bitterness taste.
+The tannins in the wine will increase the bitter taste.
 All red wines contain tannins, so you might want to stay away from those.
 A crisp herbaceous white wine like Sauvignon Blanc or a frizzy sparkling like Cava will be good options.

 If yes, match it with an equally rich red wine with high tannins such as Cabernet Sauvignon, Barolo or Syrah.
 Rich white wines are oaked Chardonnay, Viognier and Sémillon.
 Rich vegetarian dishes usually include lots of cheese, cream, butter and nuts.